aibazhang/aibazhang.github.io/md/tech/fundamentals_of_data_engineering.md

     - Learn continuously
   - Technical Responsibilities
     - SQL, Python, Java/Scala, bash
-    - develop proficency in secondary programming languages (Go, JavaScript, Rust)
+    - Develop proficiency in secondary programming languages (Go, JavaScript, Rust)
+    - Keeping pace in a fast-moving field
+      - "Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road." ― Stewart Brand.
       - Focus on the fundamentals to understand what'not going to change
-    - pay attention to ongoing development to know where the field is going
+      - Pay attention to ongoing development to know where the field is going
-- Type A & B DE
+      - Understand how new technoligie will be helpful in the lifescyle
+- Data Engineering Roles
   - Type A
     - Stands for abstraction
     - DE lifecycle by using entirely off-the-shelf products, managed services and tools